-These tests are fairly new and very different from the standard urine drug test.
-Some believe they are more accurate, but others say they are much easier to pass.
-Either way, it is a quick, cheap, and easy testing method, so you can expect to see more of it in the workplace.
-That is why it is more important than ever to know how saliva tests work and what you can do to minimize your chances of failing.
+These tests are brand new, and they aren’t the same as a standard urine drug test.
+Some believe that they are more accurate, while others contend that they are far simpler to pass.
+In any case, it’s expected to become more popular in the workplace as a rapid, low-cost, and simple form of testing.
+As a result, it’s more vital than ever to understand how saliva tests operate and what you can do to reduce your chances of failing.

 What is saliva drug testing?